projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-hypercall.rst

 There are some restrictions for hypercall and upcall:

 #.
+Only specific VMs (currently the Service VM and the VM with trusty enabled)
+   can invoke hypercalls.
+A VM that cannot invoke hypercalls will get ``#UD`` (i.e. invalid opcode exception).
+#.
 Only ring 0 hypercalls from the guest VM are handled by the hypervisor;
-   otherwise, the hypervisor will inject GP to the Guest VM.
+   otherwise, the hypervisor will inject ``#GP(0)`` (i.e. generation protection exception with error code ``0``) to the Guest VM.
 #.
-All the hypercalls (except secure world hypercalls) must be called from the Service VM;
+Each VM is permitted to invoke a certain subset of hypercalls.
+Currently a VM
-   otherwise, the hypervisor will inject UD to the Guest VM. see :ref:`secure-hypervisor-interface` for a detailed description.
+   with trusty enabled is allowed to invoke trusty hypercalls, and the Service VM is allowed to invoke the other hypercalls.
+A VM that invokes an unpermitted hypercall will get the return value ``-EINVAL``. see :ref:`secure-hypervisor-interface` for a detailed description.
 #.
 The hypervisor needs to protect the critical resources such as global VM and VCPU structures
    for VM and VCPU management hypercalls.